Reporting a Fire

 Reporting a Fire Emergency

-As a citizen, you are the eyes and the ears of your police department.
-You can provide the police department with much needed information.
-Should you need to call 911 for police assistance, a trained professional will answer the phone and ask a series of questions.
+As a citizen, you are the eyes and the ears of your fire department.
+You can provide the fire department with much needed information.
+Should you need to call 911 because of a fire / rescue emergency, a trained professional will answer the phone and ask a series of questions.
 Please follow the lead of the call taker and answer the questions that are being asked.
 Our call takers will carefully prioritize which questions need to be asked given the situation you are reporting.
 Below is a list of questions that you can expect to be asked.
 Please remember to speak clearly.

 The location of the incident is one of the most important pieces of information that you can provide, and one of the first questions you will be asked.
-If we can not find where you are, we can not send help.
+If the dispatcher doesn't know where you are, help won't be able to get to you.
 When providing the location, please try to be as specific as possible.
 Keep in mind that certain businesses in town have more than one address.
 For example, there are several Dunkin Donuts in the City of Westfield.
 If you are calling from a multi-family residence, please provide the floor and/or apartment number so we can find the problem.
 If you are on the street, please provide specific address information along with the nearest intersecting street.

 In addition to knowing where the actual incident is occurring, it is equally as important to know the location of the people affected.
 Are there people trapped in a vehicle or building?
 Has a particular location been evacuated?
 Was everyone able to evacuate?
 If someone could not evacuate, where are they located NOW?
 If there are multiple apartments, floors, or rooms, which specific location is affected?

 The nature of the problem helps our dispatchers to send the most appropriate resources.
 We need to know the extent of the problem and any factors that are involved.
 The more information you can provide the better.
-This information will assist us in sending the most appropriate resources.
+This information will assist us in sending the most appropriate resources and prepare the responders for what they'll be dealing with on scene.

 The number of people affected by a particular situation provides valuable information for the fire department and assists in prompt delivery of services.